RetireFlexi

 How do I work out when I can afford to retire — and where?

-Use the Scenarios tab to compare two retirement plans side by side — different retirement ages, different countries, different income targets.
-The Dashboard gives you a RAG (Red / Amber / Green) health check: portfolio longevity, withdrawal rate, care costs, and Monte Carlo success probability.
-Adjust any input and the results update immediately.
+Use the Scenarios tab to compare two retirement plans side by side - different retirement ages, different countries, different income targets.
+The Dashboard gives you a RAG (Red / Amber / Green) health check across portfolio longevity, withdrawal rate, care costs, and Monte Carlo probability.
+Adjust any input and results update immediately.
 Most people run a few scenarios before they find the combination that works.

 Which countries and currencies does it support?

-State pension and tax data for 49 countries including the United States, United Kingdom, Australia, Canada, France, Germany, Spain, Portugal, Ireland, New Zealand, and Singapore, among others.
-Accounts and income can be held in any of the supported currencies, with live exchange rates fetched automatically every time you open a plan.
+State pension and tax data for 49 countries including the United States, United Kingdom, Australia, Canada, France, Germany, Spain, Portugal, Italy, Mexico, Ireland, New Zealand, and Singapore, among others.
+Popular destinations for retiring abroad — Portugal, Spain, Mexico, France, and Italy — are all fully supported.
+Accounts and income can be held in any of the supported currencies, with live exchange rates fetched automatically.

 What types of assets and income can I model?